Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Introduction

-Nevertheless, theoretical study on the AA density fusion approach is still short in two aspects.
-First, while the concept of conservative fusion has been well accepted, the AA fusion gains the above mentioned advantages at the price of an inflated covariance which seems at variant with the minimum variance estimator/fusion.
+{In the context of multi-sensor density fusion, each sensor computes a density \Newrevis{such as the Bayesian posterior} based on its own observations and shares it with its inter-connected neighbors so that these densities can be fused with weights in an appreciate means for more accurate and robust estimate.
+In particular, the AA density fusion is well suited for distributed implementation, which is advantageous as compared with the centralized fusion.} \Newrevis{Recently, the rationale and nice properties of the AA fusion as well as some other density fusion approaches have been further analyzed in \citep{Koliander22} and extension to fusion of {distributions over unknown quantities of interest} and of soft-decisions has been made in \citep{Kayaalp22} and \citep{Kayaalp23}, respectively.
+Yet, it is so far unknown what happens when this fundamental fusion method meets the benchmark Kalman/partical filter.} Nevertheless, theoretical study on the AA density fusion approach is still short in two aspects, which motivate our work. \begin{enumerate} \item First, while the concept of conservative fusion \citep{Uhlmann95,Julier01,Uhlmann03,Julier05cu,Reece05,Julier06,Bochardt06,Ajgl14,Lubold19formal,Noack17ICI,Wang21cu} has been well accepted, the AA fusion gains the mentioned advantages at the price of an inflated covariance which seems at variant with the minimum variance estimator/fusion.
 This unavoidably raises a concern on the accuracy of the estimator if one simply swaps the inflated variance with increased mean square error (MSE).
-We in this paper clarify their fundamental difference and provide an in-depth analysis of the statistics of the AA fusion and its connection with existing conservative fusion approaches.
-Second, while AA-fusion/FMD has proven successful in practice, it remains unclear how the mixture as a whole compares with the mixands (especially the \textit{best} one) and how the fusing weights should be designed in order to maximize the fusion gain if there is any.
-We provide information-theoretic results to answer these questions.
-These original statistic and information-theoretic findings are expected to underpin the use of the FMD and AA fusion approach.
+We in this paper clarify their fundamental difference and provide a comprehensive analysis of the statistics of the AA fusion and its connection with existing conservative fusion approaches {including a direct comparison of their fused covariances. \Newrevis{It is for the first time shown how the AA density fusion reduces the MSE and demonstrates consistency under certain conditions}.
+Moreover, we point out an important property of the AA fusion in preserving the modes of the fusing estimators.} \item Second, while the AA fusion has been well tailored for various multiple-object filter fusion (see the review give in \citep{Li22chapter} and \citep{Li22RFS-AA-Derivation}), it remains unclear how the mixture as a whole compares with the mixands (especially the \textit{best} one) and how the fusing weights should be designed proactively in order to maximize the fusion gain {in the context of multi-sensor filter fusion}.
+We provide information-theoretic results to answer these questions, \Newrevis{demonstrating how} the AA fits the target distribution better than the average of the fusing estimators and even than the best one. \end{enumerate}